MRaza98/BIPM/README.md

    1. Name of the used dataset
    2. List of all participating students (the group has max.
 3 students)
 2. Business Understanding
-   1. Short description of the business problem that you want to solve (it is ok to use your own assumptions)
+   1. Short description of the business problem that you want to solve (it is ok to use your assumptions)
 3. Data Understanding (Exploratory Data Analysis)
    1. Description of the data set
    2. Data visualization